· AtlasPCB Engineering · Engineering · 11 min read

 HASL warning: Hot Air Solder Leveling deposits tin unevenly inside through-holes, especially in high-aspect-ratio holes.
 This changes the effective hole diameter in an unpredictable manner and should be avoided for press-fit applications.

-For complete surface finish comparison, see our surface finish guide.
+For complete surface finish comparison, see our [surface finish guide]/blog/pcb-surface-finish-guide/).

 Hole Wall Quality